Afghanistan

 During the year, there was a gradual but stable increase in the number of patients coming to MSF facilities in Afghanistan, largely due to the improved security situation, which made it easier for people to travel.
 However, many Afghans continue to face huge challenges in accessing care.

 We ran nine projects in eight provinces, maintaining a strong focus on emergency care, surgery, and mother and child health.
-We also carried out an emergency response in October, after four 6.3 magnitude earthquakes hit Herat province, killing more than 2,000 people and displacing over 250,000.
-We donated emergency kits and helped treat the wounded at Herat regional hospital, the
+We also carried out an emergency response in October 2024, after four 6.3 magnitude earthquakes hit Herat province, killing more than 2,000 people and displacing over 250,000.
+MSF donated emergency kits and helped treat the wounded at Herat Regional Hospital, the main treatment facility for earthquake victims.

 Bamyan